ctsag/chef/doc/vm-setup.md

 All boxes are CentOS 7 based.
 The chain consists of an administration/server box, a development box, a QA box, a staging box and a production box.
 The first four are local VMs while the last one is a Linode VM.

-In terms of local VMs, the administration box should be set at 4096MB RAM while all the rest should be set at 1024MB.
+In terms of local VMs, the administration and development boxes should be set at 3072MB RAM while all the rest should be set at 1024MB.
 1 CPU and 20GB HDD will do.

 In terms of the Linode VM, a Linode 1024 plan is good enough.